FirmaChain/proof-of-creation-mintall/README.md

 ### Development Environment

-Use the following command to start the development server:
+Use the following command to start the development server with PM2:

 ```bash
 yarn start:dev